PKR9759/InspireTab/README.md

 ## Usage Guide 📖

 1. **Open InspireTab**:
-    - Click on the InspireTab icon in the Chrome toolbar.
+    - Click on the InspireTab icon in the Browsers toolbar.

 2. **Add a New URL and Quote**:
     - Enter the URL where you want the motivational message to appear.